eropple/nestjs-auth/README.md

 to accept PRs.

 ## Installation ##
 It's an NPM package.
 It's called `@eropple/nestjs-auth`.
-Why do we all put "here is how you write `npm install`/`yarn add` in our READMEs"?
-Why must we perturb so many electrons for it?
-I mean...I think we know by now.
+Wield your package manager of choice and install it.

+Just remember that you gotta have NestJS 6.5 or newer to make this work.

 ## Usage ##
 **Before you read all this:** code can speak for itself.
 Please consider